dolezj24/ngp-installer/files/Plugins/PhysicsNG/ReadMe.PhysicsNG.txt

 udpTelemetry=0

-; Network address to send UDP datagrams to.
+; Network address to send UDP datagrams to. udpTelemetryAddress=127.0.0.1

-; The port is hardcoded: 6776
+; The port to send UDP datagrams to.
-udpTelemetryAddress=127.0.0.1
+: Default: 6776
+udpTelemetryPort=6776

+; The physics update rate in Hz.
+; 0 - use default RBR update rate (~143 Hz).
+; Valid values:
+; 137 up to 153
+physicsUpdateRate=0

 Telemetry Recorder